 The electoral laws and framework ensure that the CPV, the only legally recognized party, dominates every election.
 The party controls all electoral bodies and vets all candidates, resulting in the disqualification of those who are genuinely independent.
-B. Political Pluralism and Participation Do the people have the right to organize in different political parties or other competitive political groupings of their choice, and is the system free of undue obstacles to the rise and fall of these competing parties or groupings?
-0/4 The CPV enjoys a monopoly on political power, and no other parties are allowed to operate legally.
+B. Political Pluralism and Participation groupings?

+B1 o-4 pts Do the people have the right to organize in different political parties or other competitive political groupings of their choice, and is the system free of undue obstacles to the rise and fall of these competing parties or The CPV enjoys a monopoly on political power, and no other parties are allowed to operate legally.
 Members of illegal opposition parties are subject to arrest and imprisonment.

-B2 0-4 pts Is there a realistic opportunity for the opposition to increase its support or gain power through elections?
-O/4 The structure of the one-party system precludes any democratic transfer of power.
+The structure of the one-party system precludes any democratic transfer of power.
 The Vietnam Fatherland Front (VFF), responsible for vetting all candidates for the National Assembly, is ostensibly an alliance of organizations representing the people, but in practice acts as an arm of the CPV.